When was the Great Wall of China built?

 It took more than 2,500 years to finish the construction of the Great Wall.
 The wall was not built in a single time period, but combined effort of many states and dynasties in history.

 How long ago was the Great Wall of China made? - 2,700 years ago

-Some people may have a doubt that how long ago was the Great Wall of China made?
-It was built about 2,700 years ago.
-As early as the Spring and Autumn Period (770 – 476 BC), the state of Chu (1115 – 223 BC) started to build the first wall to protect itself from invaders from other states.
+When was the Wall of China built?
+As early as the Spring and Autumn Period (770 – 476 BC), the state of Chu started to build the first wall to protect itself from invaders from other states about 2,700 years ago.
 The Qi, Yan, Wei, Zhao and Qin states later joined the effort.

 With the end of the cold weapon (no fire or explosives) era, the Great Wall gradually became less important as a military defense system.
 As a result, the construction also stopped.
 The final construction was in 1878 during the late Qing Dynasty (1644 - 1911 AD).

 When was the Qin Great Wall built? – 214 BC to 204BC

 In 214 BC, after defeating other states and unifying the Central Plain, Emperor Qin Shihuang ordered General Mengtian to connect the existing walls and extend them further as a front line to defend against possible invasion from northern nomadic tribes.
 This took more than 10 years.
 Therefore, a continuous Great Wall was made for the first time about 2,200 years ago.